Emergency vehicles at the crash site on Avenida Joan Miró after the collision involving Jaume Anglada

 Concrete measures that should be tackled now

 In the short term, police presence on Avenida Joan Miró must be increased, especially at night.
-Mobile speed controls, alcohol and drug checks and intensified checks against hit-and-run send a clear signal.
+Mobile speed controls, alcohol and drug checks and intensified checks against hit-and-run send a clear signal and should align with official DGT road safety guidelines.
 In the medium term, firm lines should be drawn: physical separation of two-wheeler and car lanes, better street lighting, reflective markings and additional speed bumps at danger points.
 In the long term, a redesign is unavoidable: less through traffic in the city center, safe crossings for pedestrians and a well-thought-out network for bicycles and mopeds.

 Social responsibility and small steps

 Road safety is not only the responsibility of the authorities but also of society.
-Campaigns for defensive driving, local workshops that check helmets and lights, training for delivery drivers — all of this can save lives.
+Campaigns for defensive driving, local workshops that check helmets and lights, training for delivery drivers — all of this can save lives and should follow international best practices such as the WHO road safety recommendations.
 The culture of looking away must also change: videos from the accident scene, phone recordings or observations are often crucial for investigations.
 The police explicitly ask witnesses to come forward; every small detail — a horn, a blink of an indicator, a stomp on the brake — can help reconstruct the sequence of events.

 Solidarity and a sober look ahead